Mount Freedom Presbyterian Church

 Mount Freedom Presbyterian Church is a historic Christian house of worship affiliated with the Presbyterian Church (U.S.A.) and located at the intersection of Sussex Turnpike and Church Road in the Mount Freedom section of Randolph Township in Morris County, New Jersey, United States.
-This congregation is overseen by the Presbytery of Newton.
+This congregation was overseen by the Presbytery of Newton.
 This church was closed for a few years.
 It is now Faithfulness Church, a Chinese Protestant Church.

 The church building was built in 1868 and added to the National Register of Historic Places in 1991.